-Kory, could you tell me a little bit about yourself?
+Donna: Kory, could you tell me just a little bit about yourself?

 We started out by making wooden shoes.
-So my great grandfather, Chester VanTongeren started the original wooden shoe factory here in 1926, and then the Holland Bowl Mills was started in 1984.
+So my great grandfather, Chester and Tigran started the original wooden shoe factory here in 1926.
+And then the Holland Bowl Mills was started in 1986.
 I grew up around the company.
 My whole life working in middle school, high school, college.
 And then after college, my four older brothers and sisters, they kinda went their own way after college.
 And I was kind of the last chance to stick with the family company.
 So, I came on board, and that was about 2011 and still my dad remains part of the company.
 We have 17 employees.
 We manufacture and make all of our products here in Holland, Michigan.
 A fun fact about our company—we were featured in The New York Times Holiday Gift Guide in 2013.

 That’s a huge accomplishment!

 Yeah, it was amazing.
+It was amazing.
+It was crazy.
 It was so much fun.
 We were featured on the show “How It's Made” in 2007, and they still show that episode about 10 times a year.
-So, yeah, it's a fun family, family company.
+So, yeah, it's been fun.
+It's a fun family, family company.
 Everything's made here in Holland, Michigan—American made, which we kind of hang our hats on.
 We love having partnerships with companies like East Fork.
 That's what keeps us going.
 You guys make beautiful pottery, too, which is awesome.
 That's by far our favorite partners to have.

-Can you walk us through the creative process, what takes place in the back of the house, materials and timelines, and generally how your bowls are made?
+Can you walk us through your work, creative process, what takes place in the back of the house, materials and timelines, and generally how your bowls are made?

 We work with local tree services and mills all across Michigan where we get our materials.
 We start with 8 to 14 foot logs of various hardwoods.
-You currently sell walnut and maple, all of which are hardwoods from Michigan.
+You currently sell walnut and maple, and in the past, East Fork has also carried cherry—all of which are hardwoods from Michigan.
 Once the trees get to us, the logs get loaded up onto a log deck.
 From there, they get power washed and cut into blocks.
 From there, they're cut into what's called bowl blanks.
 We do nested turning.
 You get numerous bowls out of each bowl blank.

 East Fork sells the 15”, 12”, and 9” bowls, and there's a series of knives that have a different curvature to cut out each bowl—that way, there's zero waste.
 We're utilizing every part of that blank, and any excess wood that isn't made into bowls is made into cutting boards, candle holders, grilling planes, candlesticks, rolling pans, wooden utensils.
 Anything that we can't use after that is sold for firewood.